5 Tips for Starting Up (or Starting Over) your Social Media Marketing

 Many of us wonder what it would be like to just hit the reset button and start all over again.
 If you're feeling stuck, overwhelmed or uninspired, it's time to do just that.

-Here are 5 of the best ways to refresh your social media content:
+Here are 5 best practices to refresh your social media content:

 1. Find inspiration on social media